rafaelmartins/g-octave/g-octave.1.rst

 line interface tries to be very similar to the interface of the emerge(1) tool.

-At this moment g-octave depends on the Portage package manager to works, but the support to Paludis and pkgcore is planned.
+g-octave can use any of the 3 package managers available to Gentoo Linux:
+Portage, Paludis and Pkgcore.

 OPTIONS